computersarecool/night_walker/README.md

   Inspired by the 80s.
 Designed in 3D.

   **This is the code for the original NightWalker MEAN Web App.
-The website may no longer use this code**.
+The website no longer uses this code**.

   The rest of this README is just notes about how to use the code.

   To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")

 ## What this repo does:
-This repo contains all of the code for the NightWalker mean APP.
+This repo contains all of the code for the original NightWalker web application.
+The website site no longer uses this code.

 ### To use:
 ##### To start the development database: